 Types and Causes of Tinnitus

 The second form is objective tinnitus, which comprises less than 1% of cases, and has been linked to circulatory or somatic systems in the body.
 Both the person who experiences objective tinnitus, and a person sitting in close proximity, may hear the sounds.
-Objective tinnitus takes the form of pulsatile tinnitus, in which increased blood flow or muscle spasms affect hearing.
+Objective tinnitus takes the form of pulsatile tinnitus, in which increased blood flow or muscle spasms affect the ear.
 In some cases, pulsatile tinnitus is synchronous with the beating of the heart.
-Other cases of pulsatile tinnitus indicate a problem with the small muscles of the middle ear or the bones of the inner ear.
+Other cases indicate a problem with the small muscles of the middle ear or the bones of the inner ear.
 Conditions such as high blood pressure and others that affect blood flow may lead to objective tinnitus.
-In these cases, by treating related medical conditions, people may find relief from tinnitus.
+In these cases, by treating related medical conditions, people may find relief from their symptoms.

 At Advanced Tech Hearing, we offer hearing aids equipped with tinnitus therapy from several manufacturers: Starkey, Unitron, ReSound, and Widex.

 While there is no cure for tinnitus, there are many effective treatments.
-Tinnitus appears in 80-90% of hearing loss cases, which has led to hearing aid manufacturers producing hearing aids that address tinnitus.
+Tinnitus appears in 80-90% of hearing loss cases, which has led to hearing aid manufacturers producing hearing aids that address its symptoms.